Mamonas Assassinas: The plane crash

 Band member Júlio Rasec told his hairdresser (who made a video in his salon of it) he'd had a nightmare the previous evening about a plane crashing and that he did not know what that meant.
 Júlio seemed deeply disturbed about it and it is reported that he was upset and introverted during the whole day.
 His hairdresser told Julio he'd pray for them.
 The video was aired multiple times on TV and it was the subject of several TV shows and documentaries.

-The death of all members of the band created a great commotion in Brazil, which was still mourning Ayrton Senna's death two years before, and because at the time they were the most famous band in the country.
-Their short-lived fame and devastating death are strongly remembered in Brazil today, and their songs are celebrated and influential to the Brazilian music industry.
+The deaths of all members of the band created a great commotion in Brazil, because at the time they were the most famous band in the country.
+The country was also still mourning Ayrton Senna's death two years before.
+The band's legacy is still strong in Brazil today, and their songs are celebrated and influential in the nation's music industry.

 The aircraft was a Learjet 25 that was having multiple radar problems even prior to takeoff.
 On final approach to land on runway 09R, the pilot decided to abort the attempt and went-around.
 As it flew around the runway for a second attempt to land, it crashed into the side of a heavily forested mountain in the Cantareira range, at 23:16 (Brazil Standard Time, UTC-3:00).